-- in Chapter one of Working Together to Safeguard Children21, which includes a myth-busting guide to information sharing; - ➤ at Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers22.
-The seven golden rules for sharing information will be especially useful; - ➤ at The Information Commissioner's Office (ICO)23, which includes ICO GDPR FAQs and guidance from the department; - and in Data protection: toolkit for schools24- Guidance to support schools with data protection activity, including compliance with the GDPR - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - However, we also recognise that all matters relating to child protection are personal to children and families.
+- at The Information Commissioner's Office (ICO)21, which includes ICO GDPR FAQs and guidance from the department; and - in Data protection: toolkit for schools22 Guidance to support schools with data protection activity, including compliance with the GDPR - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - However, we also recognise that all matters relating to child protection are personal to children and families.
 Therefore, in this respect they are confidential and the Head teacher or DSLs will only disclose information about a child to other members of staff on a need to know basis. - We will always undertake to share our intention to refer a child to Social Care with their parents /carers unless to do so could put the child at greater risk of harm or impede a criminal investigation.
 If in doubt, we will consult with an Assistant Team Manager at the Children's Services Area Team on this point.